nigini/stako/index.md

 ## Privacy Policy

 All STAKO data collection was reviewed and approved by the [Human Subjects Division at UW](https://www.washington.edu/research/hsd/).
 In the following we highlight the major points of our **Privacy Policy**.
 You can read the full document [HERE](./privacy.html).

 **SUMMARY:**

-  * STAKO is composed of this website, a browser plugin, and a server-side component.
+  * STAKO is composed of this website and a companion browser plugin component.
-  * All data sent from browser to server is encrypted and mostly anonymous.
+  * We strive to use industry accepted mean to protect your data through encrypted channels and data anonymization.
-  * The only piece of non-anonymous information we collect is your email, so we can confirm who you are and can avoid other people to access your data.
+  * The few pieces of non-anonymous information we collect (like your email) are only used to matter directly related to your use of STAKO.
-  * To participate in our study, you will also respond to a couple of Google Form questionnaires which will be stored separately from your Stack Overflow data.
+  * Your data will only be used in aggregate and/or anonymous manner, by our small research team, for research purposes.
-  * Your data will only be used in an anonymous form, by our small research team, research purposes.
+  * We will NEVER commercialize you data.